rlauer6/perl-Amazon-Lambda-Runtime/README.md

 * CPRL
   * green => current
   * red => re-build/re-install
+  * yellow => CPRL/Lambda configuration in sync, but no runtime in your working tree
   * --- => not installed

 A typical development cycle looks like this: